 As a standard feature, the MASS-VIEW flow meter has two alarms connected to a relay/switch.
 One side of the switch is connected to ground (pin 4, 0 Vdc) and the other side is connected to Pin 3 (alarm high).

-One side of the switch is connected to ground (pin 4, 0 Vdc) and the other side is connected to Pin 3 (alarm high).
+The MASS-VIEW flow meter has two alarms connected to a relay/switch.
+This relay is already included in the MASS-VIEW.
+One side of the switch is connected to ground (pin 4, 0 VDC) and the other side is connected to Pin 3 (alarm max.).

-The other relay is also with one side connected to ground (pin4, 0 Vdc) and the other side is connected to Pin 5 (alarm low).
+The other relay is also with one side connected to ground (pin4, 0 VDC) and the other side is connected to Pin 5 (alarm min).

 Bronkhorst has developed a thermal mass flow meter series (called MASS-VIEW) which is the digital high-tech alternative to the traditional VA flow meters.
 Check out the 9 reasons why to use a thermal mass flow meter instead of a traditional purge meter.